 A Minimum Viable Product is the smallest thing you can build that delivers customer value (and as a bonus captures some of that value back).

-The directive of an MVP is first and foremost racing to deliver on customer value.
+The directive of an MVP is, first and foremost, racing to deliver customer value.
 Furthermore, there is no business without revenue which also tends to be one of the riskier parts of the business model.
-This is why whenever your users are also your customers, I am a strong advocate of capturing back some of that value which is just a fancy way of saying “charge from day one and get paid”.
+This is why whenever your users are also your customers, I am a strong advocate of capturing back some of that value which is just a fancy way of saying, “charge from day one and get paid.”

 Using this definition, a lot of the learning tactics or experiments from earlier don’t meet the MVP criteria.

-I gave a talk at SXSW where I shared this definition along with a case-study demonstrating the process of defining and testing an MVP.
+I gave a talk at SXSW, where I shared this definition and a case-study demonstrating the process of defining and testing an MVP.

 You can watch the video below: